hulyak/react-tutorial/docs/doc1.md

 ### Important Note:

 Throughout this tutorial, I will create multiple components and you need to import the components to `App.js` to see how it is working.
-I have used `react-router-dom` to show all the components in one app; but we will not talk about routing in this tutorial.
+I have used `react-router-dom` to show all the components in one app, but we will not talk about routing in this tutorial.
 That's why you need to create a folder under `src` directory named `components` and create the components there, then import it to `App.js`.
 Example:

 ```javascript
 // App.js